georgebabarus/magento-filesystem-extension/docs/source/extension/installation.rst

         |ShopBb_FilesystemOverwritesMarketplace| is currently on the alpha phase so it will possibly affect some of Magento core features or 3rd party modules.

-        The following modules Bb_FilesystemCms Bb_FilesystemCatalog and Bb_FilesystemDownloadable are shared packages for |ShopBb_FilesystemOverwritesMarketplace| and are offered for free.
+        The following modules bb/filesystem-cms bb/filesystem-catalog and bb/filesystem-downloadable are shared packages for |ShopBb_FilesystemOverwritesMarketplace| and are offered for free.
 Those modules consist of code fixes in Magento Core modules where Filesystem drivers are not used accordingly, by using the Filesystem object.

         .. important::